 You’re used to scams from people pretending to be rich relatives.
 But you may not have seen one from people pretending to be remote desktop support from Toronto, Markham and the rest of the GTA should beware.

 Wired.co.uk reported, “scammers have made an estimated tens of millions of dollars by tricking computer users into thinking their PCs are infected.”

 “The scammers cold call people, tell them that harmless error messages in the Windows Event Viewer are actually signs of a major problem, and then convince them to install a remote desktop program that gives the scammer access to their computer.”

 The digital conmen will then pretend to fix your issue and charge you for the services and repairs that you never even needed.
 They have also been known to steal users’ passwords and private information.

-If you have any questions about internet security or remote desktop support, please don’t hesitate to contact us any time in Toronto or Markham.
+If you have any questions about internet security or remote desktop support, please don’t hesitate to contact us at any time in Toronto or Calgary.

 Comments are closed.